 To shame or not to shame, is not a question

-May 16, 2018-I first associated periods with shame when my teacher humiliated me in front of the class because I had a red stain on my pants.
+I first associated periods with shame when my teacher humiliated me in front of the class because I had a red stain on my pants.
 I couldn’t put my finger on what I did wrong or where I went wrong, but I remember heading home, drenched in shame and embarrassment.
 Back then, I was very young and too naïve to tell right from wrong.
 It was about that time that I developed the habit of asking my friends to check for stains on my back during my periods.
 You wouldn’t want the world to know that ‘it’s that time of the month’.

 It was only after a few years that I embraced the fact that I have a uterus and I naturally bleed once every month.
 There is nothing I can do about it, and there probably is nothing I should do about it.
 It took me some time to internalise the fact that there is nothing to be ashamed of menstruation as it is a biological process.
 Luckily, my friends were supportive too—including male friends.
 They gave me the confidence to talk about it openly and point out how wrong it is to stigmatise something that is so natural.